SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic NMX.md

 The General page displays an overview of all general parameters.

-On the left-hand side, you can find the **Alarm Server Version**, the **ID of the last alarm**, the maximal **number of alarm entries**,and a toggle button to change the **trap state of the** **AFA mode**.
+On the left-hand side, you can find the **Alarm Server Version**, the **ID of the last alarm**, the maximal **number of alarm entries**, and a toggle button to change the **trap state of the** **AFA mode**.

-On the right-hand side, the primary and backup **IP addresses** and the **Redundancy Status**are displayed, as well as the **Poll SAPI Interface** parameter, which can be used to enable or disable the polling of serial commands.
+On the right-hand side, the primary and backup **IP addresses** and the **Redundancy Status** are displayed, as well as the **Poll SAPI Interface** parameter, which can be used to enable or disable the polling of serial commands.
 The latter is used for a redundancy feature in this connector that allows dynamic polling between primary and backup IP addresses to keep track of socket errors in SAPI registration processes in slow or fast serial connections.

 ### Alarm